Vito Priante was born in Naples and studied French and German literature.

 (Florence), Seid in Il Corsaro (Valencia), Ford in Falstaff

-Some of the most significant productions in recent seasons include: Don
+Among the most significant productions of recent seasons are: Don

-Giovanni (Leporello) at the Salzburg Festival under the direction of
+Giovanni (Leporello) at the Salzburg Festival, directed by Romeo

-Romeo Castellucci and conducted by Theodor Currentzis; Dallapiccola's Il
+Castellucci and conducted by Theodor Currentzis, and again at the Teatro

 Nozze di Figaro (Figaro) at the Teatro Real in Madrid in the new